 - 1. Make design presentations to appropriate City user groups, and prepare appropriate presentation materials. - 2.
 Make design presentations to local area neighborhood groups, and prepare appropriate presentation materials. - 3.
 Meet and confer with regulatory agencies as required to obtain necessary approvals and permits.
-This shall include, but not limited to, Urban Design Commission, Plan Commission, Board of Public Works, Common Council, Zoning, Building Inspection Plan Review, Department of Commerce, Department of Natural Resources, Department of Transportation, Fire, City Engineering, Traffic Engineering, City Information Technology and similar agencies or committees. - 4.
-Meet and confer with City staff such as Police staff and others as needed or requested by the City, to complete all aspects of this project. - 5.
+This shall include, but not limited to, Urban Design Commission, Plan Commission, Board of Public Works, Common Council, Zoning, Building Inspection Plan Review, Department of Commerce, Department of Natural Resources, Department of Transportation, Fire Department, City Engineering, Traffic Engineering, and similar agencies or committees.

+- 4. Meet and confer with City staff and others as needed or requested by the City, to complete all aspects of this project. - 6.
 Prepare and distribute meeting minutes.